gethinode/hinode/content/en/blog/mimage.md

 {{- end -}}
 ```

-This code is only executed when `autocaption` has been set to "true", the image is not remote and the caption and/or the credits have not been set.
+This code is only executed when `autocaption` has been set to "true", the image is not remote and the caption and/or the credits have not been set as a parameter.

 Line 6 builds the name of the text file that has the caption and/or credits for the current image.
 The name of the file is the same as the name of the image being processed, but with the extension `.txt`.
 Following that a check is performed if the file exists and if so, it will read the file.
 The format of the file is expected to be as follows: